-Reunification is the process of reunifying the student and parent/guardian after an incident has occurred at a school.
-This is a critical aspect to Safety and Security’s mission and takes all students, staff, and parents’ cooperation for it to be successful.
+Reunification is the process of reunifying the student with their parent/guardian after an incident has occurred at a school.
+This is a critical aspect of Safety and Security’s mission and takes all students, staff, and parents’ cooperation for it to be successful.
 Durham Public Schools uses the Standard Reunification Method designed by the “I love You Guys” Foundation and the method is used by school districts nationwide.
 Below is the Standard Reunification Method Parent Handout:

 Parents/guardians should remember not to immediately go to their child’s school if an emergency occurs.
 Durham Public Schools or your child’s school will contact you with information regarding reunification.
 Reunification will likely occur off site and not at your child’s school.
 Parents should ensure they are getting their information from trusted news sources during an emergency.
 Below are some helpful tips if an emergency ever occurs at your child’s school:

 - Stay calm and aware.
 Our priority is keeping students safe.
 Monitor public notice by radio, television, and the internet for emergency updates and procedures.